accessibilitywars/zaw2/content/builds/heal-alac-chronomancer.md

 | All Trinkets  | Minstrel's    | N/A 					  |
 | Relic	        | N/A           | {{ item(id="100633") }} |

+Consider rifle for additional healing and focus for additional CC/pulls.

 #### Budget Options
 - Replace {{ item(name="Superior Sigil of Transference", id="74326") }} with {{ item(name="Superior Sigil of Water", id="24551") }}